The Mall at 163rd Street

-The Mall at 163rd Street is an enclosed shopping mall and power center in North Miami Beach, Florida.
+The Mall at 163rd Street was an enclosed shopping mall and power center in North Miami Beach, Florida.
 From its opening as an open-air shopping center in 1956, it has been converted into an enclosed mall, but was later redeveloped as a combination of both formats.
 The mall's anchors are The Home Depot, Foot Locker, Ross Stores, and Wal-Mart Supercenter.

 History

 The mall opened on November 1, 1956, as The 163rd Street Shopping Center, anchored by a Raymond Loewy-designed Burdines and later, Richard's.
 In addition, it sported forty-nine outlets, including Food Fair (later Pantry Pride), JCPenney, M and M Cafeteria, Walgreens, and Woolworth.

 Wometco 163rd Street Theatre served as an outparcel, and by 1961, was doubled as the 163rd Street & Patio Theater.
 In February 1971, Jordan Marsh opened a three-story location at the shopping center's east wing.

 Until the late 1970s, the center court fronting Burdines had provided countless kiddie rides, which were all encircled by a train track.
 A go-kart track also existed in the north parking lot, but was destroyed by Hurricane Cleo and never rebuilt.